vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 #### Autowired conflicts
 - If no bean of given type for @Autowired dependency is found and it is not optional, exception is thrown
 - If more beans satisfying the dependency is found, NoSuchBeanDefinitionException is thrown as well
-- Can use @Qualifier annotation to inject bean by name, the name can be defiend inside component annotation - @Component("myName")
+- Can use @Qualifier annotation to inject bean by name, the name can be defined inside component annotation - @Component("myName")
 ```java
 @Component("myRegularDependency")
 public class MyRegularDependency implements MyDependency {...}